nvidia-holoscan/holoscan-sdk/docs/sdk_installation.md

 :::{attention}
 We only recommend building the SDK from source if you need to build it with debug symbols or other options not used as part of the published packages.
 If you want to write your own operator or application, you can use the SDK as a dependency (and contribute to [HoloHub](https://github.com/nvidia-holoscan/holohub)).
 If you need to make other modifications to the SDK, [file a feature or bug request](https://forums.developer.nvidia.com/c/healthcare/holoscan-sdk/320/all).
 :::

-(runtime-container)=

-### Looking for a light runtime container image?

-The current Holoscan container on NGC has a large size due to including all the dependencies for each of the built-in operators, but also because of the development tools and libraries that are included.
-Follow the [instructions on GitHub](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/DEVELOP.md#runtime-container) to build a runtime container without these development packages.
-This page also includes detailed documentation to assist you in only including runtime dependencies your Holoscan application might need.